SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Blood In Their Eyes (3 Malice)**
 >
 > The werewolf gains 10 temporary Stamina and a +3 bonus to speed until the end of their turn.
-The werewolf can't use this fea- ture if they took any holy damage since ending their last turn.
+The werewolf can't use this feature if they took any holy damage since ending their last turn.

 > ☠️ **Solo Action (5 Malice)**
 >